On Erlang ODE approximations of differential equations with distributed time delays: Introduction

-Therefore, in this work, we present a general-purpose Erlang mixture approximation for continuous and bounded kernels, which allows us to use the LCT to approximate a large class of DDEs with distributed time delays by ODEs.
-We prove that the approximation converges, and we compare the stability criteria for the approximate ODEs and the original system.
-Furthermore, we propose a least-squares approach for determining the Erlang mixture approximation coefficients and rate parameter, and we use a numerical example to demonstrate that such an optimal approximation is more accurate than an approximation which uses theoretical coefficients from the proof.
-Finally, using two numerical examples, we demonstrate that the proposed approach can be used to approximately simulate and analyze the solution of DDEs with distributed time delays.
+Therefore, in this work, we \chgthree{propose the \emph{Erlang ODE approximation}} of DDEs with distributed time delays \chgthree{involving continuous and bounded kernels.
+It is based on} a\chgthree{n} Erlang mixture approximation \chgthree{of the involved kernel, and w}e prove that \chgthree{the integral of the absolute error} converges \chgthree{to zero, such that we can use Guglielmi and Hairer's result to show that the solution to the ODE approximation converges to that of the DDEs.
+We also show that} the \chgthree{ODE} approximat\chgthree{ion} can be used to assess the stability of the steady states of the DDEs. \chg{In recent work, th\chgthree{e Erlang ODE} approximation was used to develop an algorithm for identifying kernels in DDEs based on partial measurements of the state~\cite{Ritschel:Wyller:2025}.} \chgthree{W}e \chgthree{also} propose a least-squares approach for determining the Erlang mixture approximation coefficients\chgthree{, and w}e use numerical example\chg{s} to demonstrate that such an optimal approximation is more accurate than an approximation which uses \chgthree{the} theoretical coefficients from the \chgthree{convergence} proof\chg{\chgthree{.
+W}e compare with the accuracy of one of the exponential mixture approximations described by Guglielmi and Hairer~\cite{Guglielmi:Hairer:2025} for the model in~\cite{Krzyzanski:2019}}\chgthree{, and we use} two numerical examples \chgthree{to} demonstrate that the proposed approach can be used to approximately simulate and analyze the solution of DDEs with distributed time delays.